MiniXC/tts-for-asr/markdown/references.md

 <a name="rygaard2015lowresource"></a>Rygaard, L. V. (2015).
 Using synthesized speech to improve speech recognition for lowresource languages.

+<a name="stone2020articulatory"></a>Stone, S., Azgin, A., Mänz, S., & Birkholz, P. (2020).
+Prospects of articulatory text-to-speech synthesis.
+ISSP 2020.

 <a name="wood2021face"></a>Wood, E., Baltrušaitis, T., Hewitt, C., Dziadzio, S., Johnson, M., Estellers, V., Cashman, T. J., & Shotton, J. (2021).
 Fake It Till You Make It: Face analysis in the wild using synthetic data alone.
 CVF 2021.

 <a name="zen2007hts"></a>Zen, H., Nose, T., Yamagishi, J., Sako, S., Masuko, T., Black, A. W., & Tokuda, K. (2007).
 The HMM-based Speech Synthesis System (HTS) Version 2.0.
 SSW6 2007.